 WorkSafe Accepts Enforceable Undertaking

-WorkSafe General Manager Operations and Specialist Services, Brett Murray, said the decision to accept an enforceable undertaking was appropriate as this was a serious but isolated incident.
+WorkSafe Manager Technical Programmes and Support, Simon Humphries, said the decision to accept the enforceable undertaking was appropriate in all the circumstances of this case.

-The full enforceable undertaking, together with WorkSafe’s reasons for its decision is available at:http://www.worksafe.govt.nz/worksafe/about/enforceable-undertakings.
+The full enforceable undertaking, together with WorkSafe’s reasons for its decision is available at: http://www.worksafe.govt.nz/worksafe/about/enforceable-undertakings/accepted-enforceable-undertakings/metropolitan-waste-limited

 WorkSafe will continue to monitor compliance of this enforceable undertaking.